openfisca/openfisca-survey-manager/README.md

   -v, --verbose         increase output verbosity
 ```

-In your case, it is `/Users/you/.config/openfisca-survey-manager`.
+In your case, it is `/Users/you/.config/openfisca-survey-manager`

 > If you want to use a different path, you can pass pass the `--path /another/path` option to `build-collection`.
-This feature is still expetimental though.
+This feature is still experimental though.

 ### Editing the config files